cargocult-mods/TOTK-event-editor/README.md

 TOTK EventEditor is a maintained EventEditor fork focused on Tears of the Kingdom event-flow modding.

-EventFlow files are the game's event scripts.
-In TOTK, they control many of the things that happen during conversations, cutscenes, quest steps, shrine logic, shop interactions, tutorials, and other scripted moments.
-An EventFlow usually describes a flowchart: which actors are involved, which action or query each actor should run, which branch comes next, and what parameters are passed into those actions.
+In TOTK, eventflows control many of the things that happen during conversations, cutscenes, quest steps, shrine logic, shop interactions, minigames, and other scripted moments.

+An eventflow is a flowchart, a sequence of:
+- actions performed by actors - not just NPCs but also various game systems
+- queries checking elements of the game's state from which different possible outcomes can be chosen
+- pointers to run other eventflows, or shortcut around to other areas of the flowchart

-It lets you open, inspect, edit, and save `.bfevfl` and `.bfevfl.zs` event flow files.
-It keeps the familiar EventEditor graph workflow while adding tools aimed at common TOTK modding problems: compressed event files, message preview, actor-aware action/query discovery, faster navigation, and release builds that do not require setting up Python.
+This tool lets you open, inspect, edit, and save `.bfevfl` and `.bfevfl.zs` event flow files.

+This TOTK-specific fork includes many quality of life upgrades to help with editing, building, and designing eventflows.

 ## Main features